AGr2020Xman/food_pal/README.md

 ## Future

 - lazy loading or paginated food cards
-- Thorough styling of all pages and elements
+- Thorough styling of all pages and elements (in-progress)
-- Fixing list item manipulation
+- Fixing list item manipulation (in-progress)
+- include react-widgets for easier input of new expiry dates
+- Admin console to approve new foods
+- Tracking of other users lists
 - Fixing major bugs (especially those pertaining to primary function)

 ## Questions